 - Create a budget.
 Working within a budget helps you to see what you’re working with and pinpoint ways to cut expenses—leaving more to put toward your retirement.
-If you could use some help, our planning tools and resources can help you get started.

 - Put away the credit cards.
 Take control of your spending; don’t pay unnecessary interest.
 That’s money you can set aside for your future.

 - Start saving earlier.
 Maintaining your household budget and saving at the same time can be a challenge when you're living on one income.
 With this in mind, the earlier you start saving, the better.

 - Be creative with cutting expenses.
 From cell phones to the Internet, be sure your service providers offer competitive pricing, and if they don’t, make a switch.
 Consider cooking meals at home more often and leftovers for lunch the next day.
 Look for low-cost entertainment options.
 Whatever you choose, remember that saving just a little extra now can add up to a lot 20 or 30 years down the road.

 - Don’t leave money on the table.
 Make maximum contributions and make the most of your employer-sponsored 401(k), IRAs, and other tax-qualified plans.
 You can save after-tax dollars in annuities and other financial vehicles.

 - Educate yourself.
 Never stop doing your research.
 Read, talk with others, take a course, and stay on top of products and services that might help you achieve your future goals.